rnshmel/spectrum_scanner/README.md

 ./run.sh scan_viewer.py
 ```

-## 🛠️ Extensibility
+## Extensibility
 The scanner backend is built on an abstract `RadioBackend` class to allow support for multiple SDRs.
+Adding additional radios is an ongoing project.

 ---
 ### License